 ||Sep 2005 - Sep 2007

-Prospective graduate students - if you are interested in studying and manipulating matter using a wide variety of laser sources, then please look into the
+Prospective graduate students - if you are interested in studying and manipulating techniques for measurements of the human eye, or conducting research into different assessment tools within classes, then please check out the

 Trent/Queen's Graduate Program (MSc or PhD)